Vintage Flair Collection

 Glazed crocks and two-toned brown glazed crocks have held my attention since I was a little girl.
 They say you fall in love with memories.
 I can attest to that.

 The finger handle jugs have stories contained within them.
-Years that have passed us by but still live on within us.
+Years have passed us by but still, live on within us.
 Every time I see a whiskey jug I remember the stories of my great-grandparents and grandparents making dandelion and cherry wine.
-I have those handwritten recipes in a book today.

 When I see crocks I immediately am reminded of those old stories.
 A smile graces my face and warmth fills my heart.